Legal Support for Child Relocation Cases

 How Do Courts Decide on Custody in Relocation Cases?

 When one parent wants to move, the reasons for requesting the move and how the current child custody situation will change are important considerations.
-Some of the considerations the court will make include:

-• The ability of the relocating parent to fully meet the child’s physical care requirements
+• The ability of the relocating parent to fully meet the child’s physical care requirements.

-• The disruption of the child’s relationships with other relatives, such as siblings or grandparents
+• The disruption of the child’s relationships with other relatives, such as siblings or grandparents.

-• The ability of the two parents to cooperate regarding decisions about the child when they live farther apart
+• The ability of the two parents to cooperate regarding decisions about the child when they live farther apart.

-• The level of direct care the parent who is staying behind has given to the child since the original child custody judgment
+• The level of direct care the parent who is staying behind has given to the child since the original child custody judgment.

-• The ability of the relocating parent to guarantee the safety of the child
+• The ability of the relocating parent to guarantee the safety of the child.

-• The ability of the school system in the new location to meet any special needs of the child
+• The ability of the school system in the new location to meet any special needs of the child.

-• The ability of the child to continue participating in extracurricular activities in the new location
+• The ability of the child to continue participating in extracurricular activities in the new location.

-• The ability of the child to continue to receive a high level of medical or specialized care in the new location
+• The ability of the child to continue to receive a high level of medical or specialized care in the new location.

 If the child is old and mature enough, the court will give more weight to the wishes of the child.
 If the child does not want to move or does not want to spend less time with the parent being left behind, the court may block the ability of the parent who wants to move to take the child along.